The-AR-Company/Smoke_tutorial/index.md

 1. what we want to use to drive the distortion
 2. what we want rendered in the front

 The first point is rather straightforward, as we want to be generating the smoke based on the 3d object and not the segmentation, we simply have to feed our 3D object as the base image delayed in our loop.
-In order to do this, and because of our use of the Render Pass feature, we're going need to make use of a Scene Render Pass patch.
+In order to do this, and because of our use of the Render Pass feature, we're going to make use of a Scene Render Pass patch.
 Simply dragging the object in the scene isn't enough for it to be visible, we need to tell SparkAR to render it.

 <img src="./images/smokeObject.png" width="500"/>